And the Advertising Standards Board says its ok

 We were recently contacted by school staff about a billboard.
 Directly in front of a boys school and near a main thoroughfare used by staff and students, the billboard depicts the lower half of a woman’s body straddling the word “sweetest” with 'honey' dripping over her bottom and legs .
 The text says that Honey B’s is “Brisbane’s sweetest adult club.”

 A staff member submitted a complaint to the Advertising Standards Board (ASB) and was promptly knocked back.
 Complaints about this ad had been rejected before.
+Click here to read the Ad Standards Board case report.
 The ASB is unwilling to take into account the ‘product’ being advertised (women’s bodies) and the proximity to schools when making a decision about the billboard.
 According to the ASB, such details are irrelevant.

 This is advertising self-regulation in action, serving the interests of advertisers promoting the sex industry to school children.